oliviodare/cv/index.md

 ### Co-Organizer, Disciplinary crossroads: history of science and environmental history, 2024
 - **Institution:** Institut d’Història de la Ciència, Universitat Autònoma de Barcelona
-- Co-organised with Carolina Granado (iHC-UAB) and Hèctor Isern (iHC-UAB)
+- Co-organised with C. Granado (iHC-UAB) and H. Isern (iHC-UAB)

 ### Co-Organizer, Integrating the History and Philosophy of Biodiversity.
 Narratives of Diversity, Extinction, Conflict and Value, 2023
 - **Institution:** UCLouvain and the Royal Belgian Institute of Natural Sciences
-- Co-organised with Charles H. Pence
+- Co-organised with C.H.
+Pence

-## Awards and Honours
-- Aspirant Doctoral Fellow, FNRS (4-year fully funded scholarship)
-- Fellow, Collective writing residency 'Earth Sciences: History, Science and Society,' Faberllull Olot, 2024
-- Fully-funded participant, International summer school 'Interdisciplinary Perspectives on Climate and Biodiversity Crises: Historical evolutions, current realities, and future pathways for socio-ecological transformation,' École Normale Supérieure and Centre Marc Bloch, Paris, 2023
-- Vicent Peset Llorca Fellowship 2021-22, Inter-university Institute López Piñero for the History of Medicine and Science, Universitat de València, València (Spain)
-- "What does it mean to die as a senior?
-The evolving narrative of death in Spain during the coronavirus pandemic," (2020) 'Coronavirus crisis speed research', Freudenthal Institute, Utrecht University

-## Research Interests
+## Research Areas
-- History of Ecology, Forestry, and the Environmentalist Movement
-- Science during Francoism, Political Transition, and Democratic Consolidation
-- History of Science
-- Environmental History
-- Values in Science
-- Open Science and Research Ethics
+History of Ecology and Forestry; Environmentalism and Political Transitions; Environmental History; Values in Science; Open Science.

 ## Languages
 - **Catalan:** Native